Ttonyyy/YOLO_Project/README.md

 # Future Work
 Make accuracy improvements for the real-time detection.
 This may mean more samples, balanced dataset, better parameters during training, fewer classes or a combination of these changes.

-I did not have time to try a different non-YOLO model to compare performance to so that may be something I can try out.
+I did not have time to try a different non-YOLO model to compare performance so that may be something I can try out.
 I would need to convert my YOLO dataset to a different format for whatever model I choose.

 # References
 1. Ali Hassan, "YOLOv11 Face Emotion Detection," 2025, GitHub repository.
 [Online].
 Available: https://github.com/alihassanml/Yolo11-Face-Emotion-Detection